ThePlantShapeLab/Evolution-of-the-grass-leaf-by-primordium-extension-and-petiole-lamina-remodeling-/README.md

 Models are created in the Growing Polarised Tissue Framework (https://sourceforge.net/projects/gftbox/files/ ) with a Matlab R2021a.
 Published models were run using rev.20210803 of the GPTFramework.

-The "Volumetric_models_of_primordium_emergence" contains the code for the models shown in the Main Text Figures 2,4, and Supplementary Figures S1,S2.
+The "Volumetric_models_of_leaf_primordium_emergence" contains the code for the models shown in the Main Text Figures 2,4, and Supplementary Figures S1,S2.
 These models are based on a 3D dome-shaped canvas, and the original description of the modelling framework can be found at : https://doi.org/10.1098/rsob.190057

 In the code Kpar corresponds to KOP in the paper, Kpar2 corresponds to KPD, and KPER corresponds to KPER.